Human Resources Manager

 While performing the duties of this job, the employee is regularly required to sit and to work at a computer.
 The employee is frequently required to use hands to finger, handle, or touch objects, tools, or controls and to talk fluently and to hear.
 The employee is frequently required to stand and to walk in areas of the campus with uneven terrain.
 The employee must occasionally lift and/or move objects weighing up to 25 pounds.
 Specific vision abilities required by this job include close vision.

-The position will remain open until filled, however the initial review of applications will consist of applications received by December 1, 2013.
-Send resume and cover letter addressing relevant experience and interest in the position and contact information for at least 3 references to Jasmin McFayden, Executive Assistant, Penland School of Crafts, PO Box 37, Penland, NC 28765 or.
+The position will remain open until filled, however, the initial review of applications will consist of applications received by March 9, 2020.
+Scheduled start date is February 2020.
+Send cover letter addressing relevant experience and interest in the position, resume, the names and contact information for 3 references in one pdf document to Rachel Smith, Executive Assistant, at firstname.lastname@example.org.

-Penland School of Crafts is a national center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
-Located on 420 acres in the NC Mountains, Penland has 15 teaching studios and 57 historic and contemporary buildings.
-Penland School of Crafts is an equal opportunity employer with a staff of 65.
-Penland operates with a $14.8 million endowment and an annual operating budget of $5.2 million.
-Penland School of Crafts is an equal opportunity employer.
+Penland School of Craft is an international center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
+Located on 420 acres in the NC Mountains, Penland has 16 teaching studios and a total of 58 historic and contemporary buildings.
+Penland School of Craft is an equal opportunity employer with a staff of 68.
+Penland operates with a $42 million endowment and an annual operating budget of $6.7 million.
+This institution is an equal opportunity provider.